Mohamed-Code-309/nodejs-kafka/README.md

 # nodejs-kafka
-Creating basic Node.js project that produce and consume messages with **Kafka**
+Create a basic Node.js project that produce and consume messages with **Kafka**